king-shak/BTreeDemonstration/README.md

 # BTreeDemonstration #
 This repo contains code for the B-tree Insert, Find and Delete methods.
-This code was originally done by Anchit Bhushan, Akankasha Rai, Shubham Singh and Balasabrmaniam Nagasundaram over at GeeksForGeeks and has been ported to C# (with some minor fixes).
+This code was originally done by Anchit Bhushan, Akankasha Rai, Shubham Singh and Balasabrmaniam Nagasundaram over at GeeksForGeeks and has been ported to C#.

 References:
 https://www.geeksforgeeks.org/introduction-of-b-tree-2/?ref=lbp